Travel Report: Artisans Angkor, Siem Reap.

 What to See and do Siem Reap.

 We also saw a giant board showcasing original sketch designs of the pieces made here.
+As someone who can’t draw for toffee, it’s impossible not to be super impressed.

 Like this?
 Check out more of my travel reports from around Siem Reap.